Agnipath scheme: Youth torch vehicles in Palwal as protests erupt in six Haryana districts | Law-Order

 - India

-Young men torched government vehicles in Palwal as protests erupted in half a dozen districts of Haryana over the Agnipath scheme for recruitment to defence services.
-The authorities imposed prohibitory orders and suspended mobile internet services in Palwal to stop the spread rumours through social media platforms.
+Protesters torched government vehicles, pelted stones at the deputy commissioner’s home and left 17 policemen injured in Palwal as protests erupted in six Haryana districts over the Centre’s Agnipath scheme for recruitment to defence services.
+The authorities imposed prohibitory orders and suspended mobile internet services in Palwal to stop the spread of rumours through social media platforms.

 Protests also took place in Gurugram, Rewari, Charkhi Dadri, Hisar and Rohtak.

-Five government vehicles were set on fire by the protesters while stones were thrown at the residence of the Palwal deputy commissioner, he said.
-The deputy commissioner wasn't there at the time of the incident and no one was injured, he said.
+The DSP said five government vehicles were set on fire by the protesters while stones were thrown at the residence of the Palwal deputy commissioner.
+The deputy commissioner wasn't there at the time of the incident, he said.
+Palwal SP Mukesh Malhotra said two SHOs and 15 other cops were seriously injured in the violence while five police vehicles were burnt.
+He said some ''anti-social'' elements joined the protesters, creating a law and order situation. ''They tried to break open the gate of the DC’s residence and even snatched away the gun of a security personal,'' the SP said, adding police used force and resorted to cane charge and tear gas to disperse them.

+The protesters set three police vehicles on fire and damaged a media centre.
+Agra Chowk on National Highway-19 was also blocked.

 The Centre on Tuesday unveiled the ambitious scheme for recruitment of the youth aged between 17 and a half and 21 in the Army, Navy and the Air Force, largely on a four-year short-term contractual basis.